The Baker (2007 film): Plot

 Over the next weeks Milo's business picks up considerably, with several people ordering "cakes" for others in town.
 Eggs has started working for Milo as his assistant, wanting to become an assassin himself.
-One night Milo prepares for a date with Rhiannon, while Eggs prepares for a "date" with Bob (Brian Hibbard), a local man in dispute with his neighbor Stan (Robert Page) over the annual "best garden" award.
+One night Milo prepares for a date with Rhiannon, while Eggs prepares for a "date" with Bob, a local man in dispute with his neighbor Stan over the annual "best garden" award.
 Eggs arrives at Bob's house as he eats dinner and, nearly losing his nerve, fires a silenced shot into the house blindly.
 When Bob clutches his stomach in agony Eggs panics and flees.
 Milo's date with Rhiannon goes well, but is interrupted when Eggs arrives, drunk and distraught over his first murder, though he passes out before he can explain.
 Milo and Rhiannon take the unconscious Eggs back to the bakery, then have sex.
 Afterward, Eggs regains consciousness and explains what happened to Milo, who is stunned to realize the pleasant townsfolk who visited his bakery were actually ordering assassinations on each other.
 Rhiannon overhears the conversation and leaves, angry; Milo later tries to apologize for his past and not telling her sooner, but is rebuffed.

 The next day Milo prepares to leave town, only to see Rhys fleeing the chip shop, stripped to his underwear and covered in various condiments; Milo and Eggs follow him to the pub.
 After a brief interruption at the arrival of Bob, who explains to a stunned Eggs that he merely burned his stomach when something knocked his hot dinner onto it, Rhys tells Milo and the rest of the town that a blond man - Bjorn - tortured him for information on Milo, and has now kidnapped Rhiannon to draw Milo out.
 Milo explains the truth behind Martha's death and his ignorance of their intent when placing cake orders with him to the now-ashamed townsfolk, then goes on to say that he wanted to get away from his life as an assassin and vows to rescue Rhiannon.
 He burns the list of "cake" orders in front of the townsfolk, explaining that "everyone deserves a second chance".